VoThanhTuan/web-chat/README.md

   - TypeORM
   - Socket.io

+The following are a few reasons why I chose NestJS for this project:

+-  TypeScript Support
+-  Modular Architecture: It uses decorators and modules to create clean and maintainable code by separating concerns into modules, controllers, services, and more.
+This helps with code scalability and maintainability.You can easily break down your application into smaller, manageable parts and scale them independently.
+-  Websocket Support
+-  Dependency Injection: NestJS utilizes a powerful dependency injection system that promotes reusability and testability.
+This design pattern allows you to inject dependencies into your components, making it easier to manage and test your application.
+- Middleware and Interceptors: NestJS provides a robust middleware and interceptor system, allowing you to add cross-cutting concerns to your application, such as logging, authentication, and error handling, in a modular and reusable way.
+...

 ## Installation

 ```bash
 $ cd web-chat
 $ docker-compose up -d
 ```
-The database name will be created with the name is: **test**
+After running, the database will be automatically  created with the name: **"test"**.

 * Note
- After running, if database is not create, you can
+ if database is not created, you can
-1. Run this command
+1. Run this command and try it again
 ```bash
 $ docker-compose down -v
 $ docker-compose up -d